-Rapper and a co-founder of the legendary Houston, Texas group Geto Boys, Bushwick Bill, has died at the age of 52.
-He opened up about his health battle nearly a month ago about Stage IV pancreatic cancer but lost that battle Sunday night.
+Rapper and a co-founder of the legendary Houston, Texas group Geto Boys, Bushwick Bill, died at the age of 52.
+He opened up about his health battle in May of 2019 about Stage IV pancreatic cancer but ultimately lost his battle with the horrible disease.

-Billboard.com said Bill died on Sunday evening at a Colorado hospital.
+Billboard.com said Bill died at a Colorado hospital.

 “His family appreciates all of the prayers and support and are asking for privacy at this time,” a statement from the family said.